Geonkick-Synthesizer/geonkick/README.md

 ##### Packaging

-Please, use only release versions for packaging, and build against only release version of Redkite.
+Please, use only the release versions for packaging, and build against only the release version of Redkite.
 If Redkite GUI toolkit is installed in a different location than the standard ones there is a need to set GKICK_REDKITE_SDK_PATH to point to the needed location.